zavidvandenworm/AbsurdBot/README.md

 ### Note: don't expect a polished product.
 This was done for fun, and half of the code here is still in the "do first, refactor later" phase.
 A lot is outright broken/unused (but all commands are functional).

 ## Setup
+### Note: you should probably use Python 3.9+, as anything before it hasn't been tested
 ### Step 1: install package requirements.
 ```
 pip install -r requirements.txt